Why Electricity Prices Are Rising in NSW, Vic, Qld, SAOctober 4, 2018

 - there’s not enough competition in electricity generation to help reduce prices; and

 - over-complicated consumer information makes it hard for customers to understand the options they have for reducing their bills.

-So What Does this Mean for Electricity Consumers?
+So What Does this Mean for Gas and Electricity Consumers?